-We are looking for a suitably qualified and experienced Mental Health Professional to fill this role working with children and adolescents (and their families), with mental health difficulties.
-If you have experience in child and family mental health and you're passionate with an unwavering belief in people's recovery - then you might just be the one for us!
+We are looking for a suitably qualified Mental Health Professional to fill this role working with children and adolescents (and their families), with mental health difficulties.
+If you're passionate about young people with an unwavering belief in people's recovery - then you might just be the one for us!

-You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist with experience working within a mental health sector, be eligible to live and work in New Zealand and hold a current NZ driver's licence.
+You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist keen to work within the mental health sector, be eligible to live and work in New Zealand and hold a current NZ driver licence.

-Now is a great time to relocate to Southern if you were considering a move!
-The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education and outstanding recreational opportunities.
-Whether it's kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art - there's literally something for everyone.
-Check out https://southernhealthcareers.nz/ for what the region and we can offer you and your whanau.
+The Southern district offers the benefits of excellent amenities, first class primary through to tertiary education, affordable housing and outstanding recreational opportunities.
+Whether it's surfing, kayaking or sailing; skiing, hunting or fishing; theatre, live-music or art - there's literally something for everyone.
+Check out https://southernhealthcareers.nz/ and https://southlandnz.com/live for what the region - and we - can offer you and your whanau.

 For further information please contact Caroline Godfrey, Recruitment Advisor - Mental Health, Addiction and Intellectual Disability Directorate (MHAID), Phone (03) 214 5769 or Email [email protected]

 Due to this position having contact with children and the SDHB's commitment to child protection, you will be subject to 'safety checks' under the Children's Act at the time of hire and thereafter as per the relevant legislation.